Ninjawarrior69/Hangman/README.md

 8. Enter this command to install flask_Migrate: pip install Flask-Migrate

+9. Enter this command to install selenium: pip install selenium

-9. Run App.py or enter this command: run either flask run or run the app.py file in the top right corner
+10. Run App.py or enter this command: python App.py or flask run

-10. Click on the host link, eg. http://127.0.0.1:5005
+11. Click on the host link, eg. http://127.0.0.1:5005

-## How to run  unit test
+To run the unit test :
-run in command line
- python -m unittest unit.py
+type python -m unittest unit.py

+To run the selenium test :
+run the application
+then open a new terminal and type python -m unittest seleniumTest.py